cjtaberski/sdi-blended-oop-scaffold/README.md

 ## Nightmare Mode

 During this course, you'll be testing your JavaScript code with Jest.
-However, in this workshop, you may have discovered that the tests are written to leverage [Mocha](https://mochajs.org), [Chai](https://www.chaijs.com/), and [Sinon](https://sinonjs.org/).
+However, in this workshop, you may have discovered that the tests are written to leverage [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com/).
 If you've gotten this far, you're probably not afraid of exploring some uncharted territory - right?

 To take your code to the next level:
 * Read up on testing with Mocha and find out what Chai brings to the equation
 * Create a new test file in the `spec` directory and find out how to include it so that it gets displayed with the other tests in the browser
-* Write some excellent tests that test your code from the Stretch Goals above
+* Write some excellent Mocha/Chai tests that test your code from the Stretch Goals above
+* Create a `log` property accessible via `messageLog` getter on the BankAccount class that records debits, credits, and any automated event (such as fees, overdraft rejections, etc.) in order with a timestamp that records when they occurred
+* Write the tests for the `messageLog` property